MakeSchool-Tutorials/Make-Cookies/P06-Building-The-End-Game/content.md

 You're on the right path, so let's keep on walking.

-By completing this tutorial you should have some basic vanilla javascript DOM manipulation skills that will serve you handy in future projects.
+By completing this tutorial you should have some basic vanilla JavaScript DOM manipulation skills that will serve you handy in future projects.